wuerzlefish/Qlockwork/Readme.txt

 http://diskussion.christians-bastel-laden.de/viewtopic.php?f=23&t=2843

 ******************************************************************************
-Top features.
+Top features:
 ******************************************************************************

 Almost no electronics needed.
 Only ESP8266 (NodeMCU or WeMos D1 mini) and an LED-stripe.
-Optional support for WiFi, RTC, LDR, Buzzer, temperature and humidity sensor and IR-remote.
+Optional support for WiFi, RTC, LDR, Buzzer, temperature and humidity sensor, IR-remote and buttons.
-Supports more than 30 types of LED stripes.
-FastLED (RGB), LPD8806 (RGBW), NeoPixel (RGB and RGBW).
+Support for NeoPixel (RGB and RGBW) LED-stripes.
 Horizontal and vertical LED layout.
 Webpage to control the clock via WiFi or AP.
 Adaptive brightness control.
-2 Transitions for timechange.
+3 transitions for timechange.
 Room and outdoor temperature.
 Room and outdoor humidity.
 Weatherconditions.
 Moonphase.
 Textfeed for events and infos.
-Supports 16 frontcovers and 6 languages.
+Supports 16 frontcovers in 6 languages.
 25 Colors.
 Timer.
 2 Alarmtimes.